What is the difference between a dominant and a recessive trait? | Channels for Pearson+

 1

-Understand the concept of alleles: Alleles are different forms of a gene that can exist at a specific locus on a chromosome.
-Each individual inherits two alleles for each gene, one from each parent.
+Understand the basic definitions: A dominant trait is one that is expressed in the phenotype even if only one copy of the allele is present.
+A recessive trait, on the other hand, is only expressed in the phenotype when two copies of the allele are present.

-Define dominant and recessive traits: A dominant trait is one that is expressed in the phenotype even if only one copy of the allele is present.
-A recessive trait requires two copies of the allele to be expressed in the phenotype.
+Consider the genetic makeup: In genetics, alleles are different forms of a gene.
+An individual inherits two alleles for each gene, one from each parent.
+These alleles can be either dominant or recessive.

-Explore homozygous and heterozygous conditions: Homozygous refers to having two identical alleles for a gene, while heterozygous refers to having two different alleles for a gene.
-Dominant traits can be expressed in both homozygous and heterozygous conditions, whereas recessive traits are expressed only in homozygous conditions.
+Analyze the expression of traits: A dominant allele will mask the presence of a recessive allele in a heterozygous individual (one dominant and one recessive allele), resulting in the dominant trait being expressed.

-Consider phenotype expression: The phenotype is the observable characteristics of an organism.
-A dominant allele will mask the presence of a recessive allele in a heterozygous individual, leading to the expression of the dominant trait in the phenotype.
+Examine homozygous and heterozygous conditions: A recessive trait is expressed only when an individual is homozygous for the recessive allele, meaning they have two copies of the recessive allele.

-Apply the concept to genetic inheritance: In genetic inheritance, if an individual inherits at least one dominant allele, the dominant trait will be expressed.
-If an individual inherits two recessive alleles, the recessive trait will be expressed.
+Apply this understanding to the options: The correct statement is that a dominant trait is expressed when at least one copy of the allele is present, while a recessive trait is expressed only when two copies are present.

 Watch next